Reading Fundamentals #2:

 Chapter 3: The Evolution of Reading

-Chapter 3 details the two reports that set the stage for the National Reading Panel (2000) report.
+Chapter 3 details the reports that set the stage for the National Reading Panel (2000) report.
 These included the Adams (1990) report and the Snow et al. (NRC, 1998) report.

-Chapter 4: Key Legislation Affecting Reading Instruction
+Chapter 4: Reading Intervention Strategies

 At the end of each course chapter, you will be expected to complete an examination designed to assess your knowledge.
 You may take these exams a total of three times.
 Your last score will save, not the highest score.
 After your third attempt, each examination will lock and not allow further access.
 The average from your exam scores will be printed on your certificate.
 However, this is not your final grade since your required writing assignments have not been reviewed.
 Exceptionally written or poorly written required writing assignments, or violation of the academic integrity policy in the course syllabus, will affect your grade.
 As this is a self-paced computerized instruction program, you may review course information as often as necessary.
 You will not be able to exit any examinations until you have answered all questions.
 If you try to exit the exam before you complete all questions, your information will be lost.
 You are expected to complete the entire exam in one sitting.

-1) Essay Requirement: Critical Thinking Questions
+Critical Thinking Questions

-You must SAVE before you write another essay or move on to another part of the course.
+You must click SAVE before you write another essay or move on to another part of the course.

-To write your essays, click on REQUIRED ESSAY and choose the Journal Article that you would like to complete; this will bring up a screen where you can write your review.
+To write your summary, click on REQUIRED ESSAYS and choose the JAS that you would like to complete.
+A writing program will automatically launch where you can write your summary.
 When you are ready to stop, click SAVE.
-You may go back at any point to edit your essays.
+Prior to course submission you may go back at any point to edit your summaries but you must be certain to click SAVE once you are done with your edits.
 For more information on the features of this assignment, please consult the HELP menu.

-You must SAVE before you write another essay or move on to another part of the course.
+You must click SAVE before you write another summary or move on to another part of the course.